intob/nsphoto2/README.md

 ## Local Development

-Clone this repository, and run `yarn` or `npm install` from the new folder to install all required dependencies.
+Clone this repository, and run `yarn` or `npm install` to install all required dependencies.

 Then start the development server with `yarn start` or `npm start`.